anh0001/evo-legged-robotics/README.md

 - Visualization tools for analyzing robot motion and evolution progress
 - TensorBoard integration for neural network training analysis
 - Comprehensive logging and data collection
+- Continuity penalty that discourages abrupt jumps when a gait cycle repeats

 ## Installation